clydemcqueen/bluerov2_ignition/README.md

 gz sim -v 3 -r <gazebo-world-file>
 ~~~

-where <gazebo-world-file> should be replaced with either bluerov2 for the BlueROV2 base configuration or bluerov2_heavy for the BlueROV2 Heavy configuration.
+where `<gazebo-world-file>` should be replaced with either `bluerov2_underwater.world` for
+the BlueROV2 base configuration or `bluerov2_heavy_underwater.world` for the BlueROV2
+Heavy configuration.

 Once Gazebo has been launched, you can directly send thrust commands to the BlueROV2
 model in Gazebo: